 To stop a nosebleed, follow these steps:

-- Sit and lean slightly forward, allowing the blood to exit the nose and drip downward.
+- Lean forward: Leaning slightly forward allows the blood to exit the nose and drip downward.
 Keep the head above the heart.

-- Pinch the soft portion of the nose, just below the harder cartilage, with the thumb and index finger.
-Continue holding the pressure for 5 minutes.
+- Pinch the nose: Pinch the soft portion of the nose, just below the harder cartilage, with the thumb and index finger.
+Continue holding the pressure for 10-15 minutes.
 Breathe through the mouth during this time.

 After a person’s nosebleed has subsided, they should avoid activities that could make it come back, such as picking or blowing the nose.